DinuLabASU/PoTRA_API/README.md

     Other options for 'primarysite=': breast, colorectal, kidney, liver, lung, prostate and thyroid
 <h3>Questions and Comments</h3>
-Please post your questions and comments in the issues tab.
-Thank you!
+<p>Please post your questions and comments in the issues tab.
+Thank you!</p>

 <h3>Cite Our Work</h3>
-Linan M, Wang J, Dinu V. Pan-Cancer Exploration of mRNA Mediated Dysregulated Pathways in the Cancer Genomics Cloud.
-(In-Preparation)
+<p>Linan M, Wang J, Dinu V. Pan-Cancer Exploration of mRNA Mediated Dysregulated Pathways in the Cancer Genomics Cloud.
+(In-Preparation) </p>